Employer branding

 6. Culture or environment red flags during interviews

 The fix: Train interviewers with a one-pager covering goals, their role, legal guardrails, and a shared scorecard.
-Use structured questions and consistent evaluation methods—like AI-resistant assessments that measure personality tendencies, situational approach, and environment fit—so every candidate is evaluated on the same signals.
-Audit candidate experience monthly—late starts, reschedules, and no-shows are data about your process, not theirs.
+Use structured questions and consistent evaluation methods, like talent assessments that measure personality tendencies, situational approach, and environment fit, so every candidate is evaluated on the same signals.
+Audit candidate experience monthly, late starts, reschedules, and no-shows are data about your process, not theirs.

 7. Job security concerns